wavemaker/docs/learn/on-premise/observability/metrics-collection/overview.md

 **node_exporter** : All the instances *10.0.0.1* - *10.0.0.N* contain a *node_exporter* container which collects the node (Instance) related metrics

-**cadvisor** : Each and every instance contains a *cadvisor* which collects the container related metrics of all the containers present in the same instance
+**cadvisor** : Every instance contains a *cadvisor* which collects the metrics  related to all the containers present in the same instance

-**jmeter,micrometer** : Each and every jvm application deployed as a microservice in containers *A*-*Z* generates its own metrics.
+**JMeter, micrometer**: Each and every JVM application deployed as a microservice in containers *A*-*Z* generates its own metrics.